 The University of Maryland strongly encourages all applicants to apply by our November 1st priority application deadline to assure best consideration for admission, merit scholarships, and invitation to the Honors College, College Park Scholars and other living and learning programs.
 Admission to the

 Applying by the November 1st priority deadline is encouraged.
 For updated deadline information, please visit our undergraduate admissions website .

 Students may be admitted for the spring semester by applying directly for spring admission or by having their fall application identified for spring admission through the application review process (as a result of space limitations).
-In addition, fall applications received after the priority deadline or regular deadline date will be considered on a rolling, space-available basis for possible spring admission.
-A completed application includes an application form, official high school transcript, SAT or ACT scores, essays and activities, guidance counselor and teacher recommendation forms and the application fee.
+A completed application includes an application form, official high school transcript, SAT or ACT scores, essays and activities, school counselor and teacher recommendations and the application fee.

 Applying by the priority deadline is encouraged.
 For updated deadline information, please visit our undergraduate admissions website .

 Financial Aid Applications